Swifter-Li/CNN-with-Early-Exit-and-DVFS/README.md

 python3 main_new.py --model_name vgg19 --optimizer adam --train_mode original --task train --device cuda --trained_file_suffix cifar10 --save 1 --dataset_type cifar10 --jump 1
 ```

-After that, you're gonna fix all the normal layers and start training the early exit layers by executing the command:
+After that, you can start training the early exit layers by executing the command:
 ```shell
 python3 main_new.py --model_name vgg19 --optimizer adam --train_mode exits --task train --device cuda --pretrained_file autodl-tmp/vgg19_train_original_cifar10.pt --trained_file_suffix cifar10 --save 1 --dataset_type cifar10 --jump 1
 ```

-Now basically you've done the training, and the trained model would be stored in `models_new/vgg19_train_exits_cifar10.pt`.
+Now basically you've done the training, and the trained model would be stored in `autodl-tmp/vgg19_train_exits_cifar10.pt`.
 And from the command output, you'll be able to see the accuracy after the training.
 If you are not satisfied with the accuracy, you could modify the model structures or hyperparameters and then do the above steps again.

 #### Inferences
 After training the model, you may want to test the early exit results by doing some inferences with different values of the parameter `beta`.
-If you want to do that on computers / servers, you will need to modify the codes in `inference_new.py` by removing all the commands regarding hardwares.
+There are two set of forward mode and `start_layer` that you need to input:

+`normal_forward`: Run the inference with prediction engine

+`accuracy_forward`: Test the accuracy of the prediction engine

+`start_layer`: Choose the $L_0$

 Then the command you're gonna type in the shell would be like:

 ```shell
 python3 main_new.py --model_name vgg19 --optimizer adam --train_mode exits --task evaluate --device cuda --pretrained_file autodl-tmp/vgg19_train_exits_cifar10.pt  --beta 15 --save 0 --dataset_type cifar10 --evaluate_mode exits --jump 1 --quantization 0 --forward_mode normal_forward --start_layer 8
 ```